 Weakened Heart Muscle

 Heavy alcohol use can also lead to cardiomyopathy, the medical term for weakened heart muscles.
-Alcohol is toxic, and what happens over time is it causes the heart chambers to grow larger, and the walls get thinner.
+Alcohol is toxic, and what happens over time is it causes the heart chambers to grow more prominent, and the walls get thinner.
 Eventually, this puts a great deal of strain on the heart muscles.
 Ultimately, the chambers are so large, and the wall is so thin that they can no longer perform properly.

 Alcohol-Induced Heart Failure

-The negative effects of alcohol on the heart listed above can have serious consequences.
+The adverse effects of alcohol on the heart listed above can have serious consequences.
 Carrying nutrients and oxygen to the brain, muscles, and every part of the body, the one-way flow of blood power by the heart, is critical for life.
 These symptoms can lead to cardiovascular events such as a stroke or heart attack.
 Both of which can cause permanent damage and even death.

 Reversing Alcohol-Related Heart Disease